frephs/collective-mailing/README.md

 # Collective mailing
-Clone modify and upload this page to the internet to organise mail collective mailing campaigns
+Clone modify and host this page to organise collective mailing campaigns
 ## Disclaimer
 This is not a spamming tool.
 This tool facilitates unionizing and makes organizing email campaigns with common messages, recipients and causes simple.
 ## Preview